bbleds/super-node-cal/README.md

 ##Running & Local Use
 ####Running in the Browser
 Node cal current runs on both the browser and the command line!
-You can demo the browser version [here](https://node-cal.herokuapp.com)!
+You can demo the browser version
+<a href="https://node-cal.herokuapp.com" target="_blank">here</a>!